nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 ### Work Started

-* Imported the monthly top 10 (from June 2025 to June 2026) Ethereum mainnet transaction CSV into PostgreSQL for local analysis.
+* Continued working with the monthly top 10 Ethereum mainnet transaction CSV from June 2025 through June 2026.
+* Imported the CSV into PostgreSQL so I could run local SQL analysis on the results.
-* Ran SQL queries to find repeated sender addresses, repeated receiver addresses, and repeated sender/receiver pairs.
+* Ran queries to find repeated senders, repeated receivers, and repeated sender/receiver pairs.
-* Started using SQL results to identify repeated high-value transaction patterns instead of only checking addresses manually.
+* Started using SQL to find patterns instead of only checking each address manually.
+* Began separating addresses that looked exchange-related from addresses that were still unclear.

-### Early Findings
+### Findings

-The repeated-address queries show that many of the largest monthly ETH transactions are concentrated around a smaller group of repeated high-volume addresses and address pairs.
+The repeated-address queries showed that a lot of the largest ETH transfers were concentrated around a smaller group of high-volume addresses.

 The strongest repeated sender was: